Create a Letterhead

 Hold your left mouse button down on the shape and drag it towards the middle somewhere (we'll reposition it later).
 Deselect your shape by clicking anywhere else on the page.
 You should have no sizing handles around your pyramid before continuing.

-In Word 2013, you have a SmartArt item on your Illustrations panel (Insert Ribbon):
+In Word 2013 and 2016, you have a SmartArt item on your Illustrations panel (Insert Ribbon):

 Click on SmartArt and you'll see a dialogue box appear.
 Click the Pyramid category and select the first item:

 When you click OK, your pyramid will look like this:

 You'll want to get rid of the text and leave each segement blank.
 However, this is a bit tricky.
 First, type a character in place of the text, say a hyphen (-).
 Once you have the hyphen in all three position your screen will look like this:

 Click inside each of the three text areas and delete the hyphen using the backspace key on your keyboard: